-Using the Group Filter widget
+Use the Group Filter widget

-- The widget allows you to add additional filter criteria at runtime.
+- The widget allows you to add additional filter criteria at run time.
 Click the Add Criteria button to add another clause.
 Notice that the two criteria are joined with a conjunction.
 You can choose to join them using either OR or AND.

 - The widget has a save option to save these defined criteria settings for future use.
 Click the gear icon.
 The widget panel will switch to the options panel.